Principle of Relativity and The Perturbative Quantum Gravity: Quantum principle of relativity

 The existence of the classical frame resolves the fundamental question of how superposed objects perceive their own state: they can also sense themselves as existing at a single point, because such a frame of reference is always permissible to establish.
-In addition, this new perspective to classical frames sheds light on why measurement devices can be regarded as classical in quantum theories: we are used to employ our devices that align with a classical frame, at least approximately.
+In addition, this new perspective to classical frames explains why measurement devices can be regarded as classical in quantum theories: we are used to employ our devices that align with a classical frame.

-Conversely, the following situation is also interesting to discuss.
-When a ruler in use experiences an interaction with other particles, the quantum coordinate must be incessantly transformed to maintain the ruler within the classical frame.
-Such transformations cannot be addressed solely through classical coordinate transformations, if the superposition or the entanglement of the ruler state changes due to the interaction.
-This phenomenon can be analogized as a quantum variant of non-inertial frame.